fabian7593/Tenshi/README.md

 - **FAIL_LOGIN_MAX_NUMBER**: Maximum number of failed login attempts before blocking or taking action.
 - **DEFAULT_LANGUAGE**: (2 letters language) Default language of the server.
 - **FORMAT_DATE**: Date format used for localization, e.g., "es-ES" for Spanish (Spain).
-- **CUSTOMER_REGULAR_ROLE**: Set the name of the role when a regular user register, this will be used on register endpoint.
-If you need a differnt role, you need to insert from admin user. in Post "user/add".
+- **CUSTOMER_REGULAR_ROLE**: Set the code  of the role when a regular user register, this will be used on register endpoint.

 ### 3. **SUPER_ADMIN**
 Configuration of the first master user.
 This user is inserted in the first time open server.